 Just months after starting, Chung quit the program, issuing a statement that she was leaving her grueling work schedule to focus on having a baby.
 "Time is running out for me when it comes to childbearing," said Chung, then 44.
 Her efforts to conceive a child proved unsuccessful.
-Povich and Chung couple adopted their son, Matthew, in June 1995.
+(Povich and Chung would adopt a son, Matthew, in June 1995.)

-In June 1993, CBS announced to much fanfare that the network would make Chung co-anchor of the nightly news broadcast, alongside longtime lead Dan Rather.
+In June 1993, CBS announced to much fanfare that Chung was to become co-anchor of the nightly news broadcast, alongside longtime lead Dan Rather.
 Chung was only the second woman ever (after Barbara Walters) to hold one of the main network anchor chairs.
 At the same time, she launched a newsmagazine called Eye to Eye with Connie Chung.
 Like the short-lived Face to Face with Connie Chung before it, the program mixed coverage of serious news like the Israeli/Palestinian peace accords with soft, pop-culture stories.

-Chung landed in hot water in 1995 after she prompted Kathleen Gingrich, the 68-year-old mother of then-Speaker of the House Newt Gingrich, to admit that her son had called First Lady Hillary Clinton "a bitch."
+Chung landed in hot water in 1995 after she prompted Kathleen Gingrich, the 68-year-old mother of then-Speaker of the House Newt Gingrich, to admit that her son had called U.S. first lady Hillary Clinton "a bitch."
 The elder Gingrich made the comment after Chung said, "Why don't you just whisper it to me, just between you and me?"
 Though Chung said it was clear she was being playful, many viewers felt she had entrapped Gingrich.